michodgs25/powertools/README.md

 ### Checkout and Checkout Success

-* *Checkout page is only available if user has an account with the platform.*
+* *The user can checkout as guest or can sign up.
+Reccomend user should have an account as smoother checkout experience in future, as details are saved.*

 * *Checkout page is divided into two primary sections, left hand side is the checkout form, which the user is required to input personal and billing/shipping details.
 The right hand side of the page hold the order summary, number of items, product names, size if applicable(otherwise n/a), subtotal, then below delivery cost if item subtotal does not pass free delivery threshold($50) delivery costing $3, and grand total of the bag.*